 Mickleover Live at Home Scheme supports about 100 older people in the Mickleover community who may be isolated and unable to get out and about as they used to.
 The aim of the Scheme is to encourage members to regain lost confidence and to become part of the local life once more.

-The scheme is supported by a local volunteer committee and managed by paid staff who co-ordinate the work of around 60 volunteers.
+The scheme is managed by paid staff who co-ordinate the work of around 60 volunteers.

 Any older person in the Mickleover area can apply to become a member of the Scheme.